-- (2) Where Retail or Office Required is designated within the District Standards Map, a Storefront Frontage, Arcade Frontage, or Urban Frontage shall be provided and Active Edge Frontage Requirements in Section 1149.23G shall apply. - (3) Where Frequent Entries Required is designated within the District Standards Map, Active Edge Frontage Requirements in Section 1149.23G apply. - (4) Pedestrian Paths designated on the District Standards Map in Section 1149.11B(5) shall comply with the standards in 1149.12A(5).
+- (2) Where Retail or Office Required is designated within the District Standards Map, a Storefront Frontage, Arcade Frontage, or Urban Frontage shall be provided and Active Edge Frontage Requirements in Section 1149.23G shall apply. - (3) Where Frequent Entries Required is designated within the District Standards Map, Active Edge Frontage Requirements in Section 1149.23G apply. - (4) Where Pedestrian Paths Required is designated on the District Standards Map, it shall comply with the standards in 1149.12A(5).